ansys/DevRelDocs/2024R2_Test/acp_module_markdown-2024R2/classes_materialdata.md

 ### *class* compolyx.SubLaminate(graph, obj, parent=None)

-Class to represent sub-laminate
+Class to represent sub-laminate.

 <a id="compolyx.SubLaminate.add_fabric"></a>

 #### add_fabric(fabric, angle=0.0)

-Add fabric at end of fabrics list
+Add fabric at end of fabrics list.

 <a id="compolyx.SubLaminate.area_price"></a>

 #### *property* area_price

-Price per area of the Sub Laminate
+Price per area of the Sub-Laminate.

 <a id="compolyx.SubLaminate.area_weight"></a>

 #### *property* area_weight

-Area weight of the Sub Laminate
+Area weight of the Sub-Laminate.

 <a id="compolyx.SubLaminate.capture_analysis_plot"></a>